 Risk assessment is an essential part of any organisation of any size.
 From a small start-up company to a mega multinational, assessing potential risks is crucial for survival and success.

 Risk assessment, however, is no easy job.
-The process is rife with many challenges that any good risk manager must tackle with every task.
-In this article, I address these risks to identify the issues, analyse those issues and, finally, offer solutions to break through the hurdles to make effective risk management possible.
+The process is rife with challenges that any good risk manager must tackle with every task.
+In this article, I address these risks to identify the issues, analyse them, and, finally, offer solutions to overcome the hurdles and make effective risk management possible.

 The first challenge in risk assessment are resources